ascopes/protobuf-maven-plugin/src/site/markdown/index.md

 The Protobuf Maven Plugin is a modern Maven plugin that attempts to reduce the hassle needed to integrate Protobuf compilation into your build process.

-Unlike existing Protobuf plugins, this plugin is able to pull the desired version of `protoc` directly from Maven Central without needing a new release every time Google create a new version.
-This means you can keep the version of `protoc` up-to-date with the version of `protobuf-java` without needing to update this plugin as well.
+Unlike existing Protobuf integrations, this plugin is able to pull the desired version of `protoc` directly from Google's releases on Maven Central.
+This means you do not need to update the version of this plugin to be able to pull in a newer version of `protoc` when it is released.

 If your system is not directly supported by Google in the `protoc` releases they supply, you can instruct the plugin to instead invoke `protoc` from your system path directly.

-In addition to generating Java sources, this plugin supports generating Kotlin sources as well.
+In addition to generating Java sources, this plugin supports generating Kotlin sources as well!

 Bugs and feature requests
 =========================